 Microsoft had already said way back in January 2014 that the company was going to deprecate code-based sandbox solutions in SharePoint Online.
 But there are still many companies that have not phased them out and on September 1, 2016, several parts of their SharePoint Online-based Intranet portals and public-facing sites will simply stop working.

 The main reason behind Microsoft’s announcement is that the company wants to promote its SharePoint Apps (now known as SharePoint Add-ins) which were launched in 2013 but till date have found few takers.

 Microsoft is recommending that users transition their solutions to the add-in model or switch over to the client-side development model in order to get a scalable, cloud-first approach for extending SharePoint.
 The apps will also be richer and more powerful.

 The SharePoint Add-ins are self-contained extensions of SharePoint sites and can be implemented without writing custom code on the SharePoint server.
 They can either be SharePoint-hosted or provider-hosted.

 The tech industry rumor mill has it that Microsoft might be planning to introduce a major update to SharePoint Online or Office 365 and this could be one of the reasons that it is removing support for the code-based solutions.

-Our developers have kept themselves up-to-date on all the changes related to SharePoint and Office 365.
-We are already advising our existing Office 365 clients on how to migrate from sandbox solutions that use code-based solutions to its alternatives.
+Our developers have kept themselves up-to-date on all the changes related to SharePoint Online sandboxed solution and Office 365.
+We are already advising our existing Office 365 clients on how to migrate from sandbox solutions that use code-based solutions to their alternatives